FIELD OPERATIONS BUREAU – CHIEF DUSTY BREEN

 The Field Operations Bureau encompasses the Patrol Division for the office.

 The Patrol Division is under the direct supervision of a Captain and consists of four squads.
-A Sergeant leads each squad, and each squad is comprised of four or five deputies.
+A Sergeant leads each squad, and each squad is comprised of five deputies.

-The division is comprised of approximately 24 uniformed personnel.
 Deputies are responsible for responding to emergencies, investigating crimes that have occurred, conducting traffic enforcement, investigating motor vehicle collisions, serving of civil papers, sex offender registration checks and various other duties.

 The unincorporated area of Lewis County is divided into two geographic areas for the purpose of patrols.
 Mossyrock is the dividing line between our east and west areas of the county.
 On any given shift, one deputy covers the east end of Lewis County and the remaining deputies cover the west end.
 The patrol supervisor is responsible for deputies working the entire county.

-In addition to their regular duties, the Field Operations Bureau also has deputies assigned to specialty assignments to include Search and Rescue, K-9, Swift Water Rescue, Regional Special Weapons and Tactics (SWAT), Boating, and the Reserve Deputy Program.
+In addition to their regular duties, the Field Operations Bureau has deputies assigned to specialty assignments to include Search and Rescue, Swift Water Rescue, Marine Patrol, Sheriff's Response Team, Motors, and the Reserve Deputy Program.